Alex Karp: On the United States government

 Karp said that technology companies like Palantir have an obligation to support the U.S. military.
 He said that he and Palantir are "active in defending the values of the West" and "our belief that the West is a superior way to live".
 He defended Palantir's contract with U.S. Immigration and Customs Enforcement (ICE) during the controversy over family separations, saying that while separations are "a really tough, complex, jarring moral issue", he favors "a fair but rigorous immigration policy".
 He said the U.S. government should have a strong hand in tech regulation and that western countries should dominate AI research.

-On the Gaza war
+On Israel

 Karp made a number of remarks on the Gaza war strongly supporting Israel.
 He has strongly condemned the 2024 pro-Palestinian protests on university campuses, calling their views a "pagan religion" and "an infection inside of our society".
-At the AI Expo for National Competitiveness, he remarked that "the peace activists are war activists" and said that protestors should be sent to North Korea.
+At the AI Expo for National Competitiveness, he remarked that "the peace activists are war activists" and said that protestors should do an exchange program in North Korea.
 In December 2023 during the demonstrations at Columbia University in Manhattan, New York, he said "There is literally no way to explain the investment in our elite schools, and the output is a pagan religion—a pagan religion of mediocrity, and discrimination, and intolerance, and violence."
-Palantir announced that they would set aside 180 positions for Jewish college graduates, citing alleged antisemitism on college campuses related to the protests.
+Palantir announced that they would set aside 180 positions for Jewish college graduates, citing antisemitism on college campuses related to the protests.